-- Single-wide manufactured homes. - Any property type ineligible for sale to the Agencies. - Property located outside the 50 United States and the District of Columbia (including Puerto Rico, Guam and the Virgin Islands).
+- Single-wide manufactured homes. - Any property type ineligible for sale to the Agencies.

-&lt;sup>2 Fannie Mae and Freddie Mac published guidelines are defined as guidelines outlined in the Agency Selling Guides available to all lenders without the need for a lender variance or amendment to lender's Master Agreement.
+2 Fannie Mae and Freddie Mac published guidelines are defined as guidelines outlined in the Agency Selling Guides available to all lenders without the need for a lender variance or amendment to lender's Master Agreement.

-Category Underwriting Requirement (March 29, 2020) Ineligible Transaction: (cont.)
-Renovation Mortgages when the property is a manufactured home.
-Cash-out refinance.
+Category Underwriting Requirement (June 7, 2021) Ineligible (cont.)
+Property located outside the 50 United States and the District of Columbia (including Puerto Rico, Guam and the Virgin Islands).
+Transaction: Renovation Mortgages when the property is a manufactured home. ■ Cash-out refinance.
 Fannie Mae High Loan-to-Value Refinance Option loans and Freddie Mac Enhanced Relief Refinance Mortgage loans.
 Seasoned loans (see section 3.08.05 for definition).
 Loans with a prepayment penalty feature.
-Other ■ Commitment/Certificate - See section 1.05 for requirements. ■ Financed MI - See section 3.03.02 for financed MI requirements. ■ Age of Documentation - See section 3.05.01 for requirements.
+Other ■ Commitment/Certificate - See section 1.05 for requirements. ■ Financed MI - See section 3.03.02 for financed MI requirements.
+Age of Documentation - See section 3.05.01 for requirements.
 Affordable Housing - See section 3.06.01 for definition and identification requirements.
 Construction-to-Permanent loans and Renovation Mortgages - See section 3.08.02.01 and section 3.08.03.01 for insurance activation options.
 Corporate Relocation Loans - See section 3.08.04 for the definition and documentation requirements.